Freddy Nordström

-Fredrik "Freddy" Nordström (born 22 February 1989 in Chertsey, Surrey) is an Anglo-Swedish racing driver and Forex trader living in London.
+Rolf Fredrik Nordström (born 22 February 1989 in Chertsey, Surrey) is an Anglo-Swedish racing driver and Forex trader living in London.
 He currently drives for CAAL RACING in the NASCAR Whelen Euro Series.

 Biography

 Early life

 Nordström was educated at Danes Hill School in Oxshott, King's College School in Wimbledon and the European Business School London and Paris.
 He has a BA Hons degree in International Business and French.
 A keen racer from an early age, he started car racing in the British Racing and Sports Car Club (BRSCC) T-Cars Championship in 2003, being the youngest Motor Sports Association (MSA) licence holder up until then.
 Nordström has worked as a Forex trader for 8 years and is now the CEO of Neverfire Ltd. Freddy resides in London.

 Racing career

 T Cars

 Nordström raced go-karts from eight years of age to the age of 14 when he entered the T Car championship, a race series for drivers between fourteen and seventeen years of age.
 He finished fourth in both his first and second year.